hungchu0912/NAB-SmartChoice-Assignment/README.md

 ### Active MQ
 Message queue to transfer audit event.
 Product API publish audit event and Audit API consume audit event.

+### Limitation and Enhancement
+The above architecture has some limitation and the following should be concerned to fix / investigate:

+- Database: Since Data-Collector and Product-Api using same database, for now it wouldn't be a problem because Data-Collector is write side and Product-Api is read side.
+But seperate them would be a better approach since it using same db for multiple services would break Database per service pattern.
+We can consider either using database's replication feature - product api would use slave database for reading purpose, or seperate it using completely different database and synchronising between these database by kafka connect (or any other data synchronisation method)

+- ActiveMQ: Consider to using kafka instead of Active MQ for storing audit events.
+As Kafka would be more fit in this case both in storing and scaling capability.

+- Authentication and Authorization: Due to short time of the implementation, Authentication and Authorization cannot be done.
+The whole appliocation is assuming these services is behind an api gateway that take care of authentication and authorization.